TUDelftGeodesy/ubxlogger/README.md

 <figure>
    <img src="docs/Weerribben.jpg" width="600"
          alt="Weerribben GNSS logger">
-   <figcaption>Example UbxLogger installation for monitoring subsidence and uplift in a peat    area, with on the left
+   <figcaption><em><small>Example UbxLogger installation for monitoring subsidence and uplift in a
-   the GNSS antenna and on the right the internals of the cabinet with U-blox ZED-F9P, GL-iNet OpenWrt router, solar charge controler and LiPo4 batteries.</figcaption>
+      peat area, with on the left the GNSS antenna and on the right the internals of the cabinet with U-blox ZED-F9P, GL-iNet OpenWrt router, solar charge controler and LiPo4 batteries.
+    </small></em></figcaption>
 </figure>

 \